 Planning and approvals

 ARTC will conduct investigations along the study corridor to refine the corridor to a nominally 40m wide alignment based on the best engineering, environmental, economic and social outcomes.
 These investigations are an important step in determining potential impacts and mitigation measures.

-An EIS is required under both State and Australian Government legislation and is expected to take approximately 12-18 months to finalise.
+An EIS is required under both Australian Government and Queensland Government legislation and is expected to take approximately 12 to 18 months to finalise.

 There will be a number of formal and informal opportunities for public comment throughout this phase and ARTC will work closely with communities and affected landowners along the study corridor.

 Before an alignment can be finalised for construction in Queensland, a detailed EIS must be completed by ARTC and evaluated by the Queensland Coordinator-General.

 For more information on Queensland's assessments and approvals process, visit statedevelopment.qld.gov.au/assessments-and-approvals/the-coordinated-project-process.html